 Straight, Curved, and Circular Barbells (and Labrets)

 Unlike press-fit posts, threaded jewelry has one end (or both) that unscrews for removal.
 Just twist the ball like you would a screw or any other container or closure (righty-tighty; lefty-loosey).
-You’ll find threaded jewelry most often in female and male nipple piercings and navel piercings, along with vertical hood piercings, and other female and male genital piercings.
+You’ll find threaded jewelry most often in nipple piercings and navel piercings, along with vertical hood piercings, and other vulva and penis piercings.

 Body jewelry will typically have one of two types of threading: